 Wrap the bread in tin foil and bake for 3-7 minutes (depending on thickness).
 Remove the tin foil and return the bread into the oven at a higher heat (if possible) and bake for another 3-5 minutes until the crust has crispened.

-Take the bread from the oven and allow to cool for a moment before serving.
+Take the bread from the oven and allow it to cool for a moment before serving.

 The rapid microwave refreshment